metrixwang/metrixwang.github.io/_pages/Research.md

 ---
 ## PUBLICATIONS

-1. A New Class of Tests for Overidentifying Restrictions in Moment Condition Models,2019 (Single Author), conditionally accepted at the Econometric Reviews
+1. A New Class of Tests for Overidentifying Restrictions in Moment Condition Models,2019, conditionally accepted at the Econometric Reviews, (Single Author)

 2. Asymptotic F Tests under Possibly Weak Identification, 2019, accepted at the Journal of Econometrics	(with Julián Martínez-Iriarte and Yixiao Sun, UCSD)